 Morphs [Oak Catalogue #]

-HabitatTeddiursa and Ursaring prefer to live in mountainous regions where they are less likely to encounter humans and make their homes in caves that they will fiercely defend.
-It is not unusual to find members of either species in forests as it is here that they are most likely to find their favourite food, honey.
-Mountains that have forests or large areas of woodlands tend to have a higher number of Teddiursa and Ursaring as they combine the safety of mountainous regions while having easy access to honey.
-Route 45 in Johto and Route 28 in Kanto are prime examples of this though populations of both Pokémon can be found in the Hoenn Safari Zone and around Lake Acuity in Sinnoh.
+HabitatTeddiursa and Ursaring prefer to live in mountainous regions where they are less likely to encounter humans, and make their homes in caves that they will fiercely defend.
+It is not unusual to find members of either species in forests, as it is in them that they are most likely to find honey, their favourite food.
+Mountains that have forests or large areas of woodlands tend to have a higher number of Teddiursa and Ursaring, as they combine the safety of mountainous regions while having easy access to honey; Route 45 in Johto and Route 28 in Kanto are prime examples of this.
+Populations of both Pokémon can be found in the Hoenn Safari Zone and around Lake Acuity in Sinnoh.

 Written by Shadow6666